Noufbg/linguaphileapp/README.md

 >An app that provides a fun and an easy way for who want to learn new language by flash cards

-## App description:

->Linguaphile, a language learning app that uses flashcards to help users memorize vocabulary in a variety of languages.
-The app is designed to make language learning easy and fun.
-With Linguaphile, users can learn a new language at their own pace, and practice anytime and anywhere, even when offline.

 ## Technologies used: